 How to use LinkedIn to find your next role

-Social media plays a massive part in this, and it is essential to be building your network and your brand even when not actively looking.
+Social media plays a massive part in this.
+It is essential to build your network and brand even when not actively looking.
 The best social media channel for this is LinkedIn.

-The best way is to understand how you can utilise LinkedIn to build and leverage your professional network.
+The best way is to understand how to utilise LinkedIn to build and leverage your professional network.

-With the ability to connect directly with hiring managers at your ideal company for free means, LinkedIn is the perfect tool.
+With the ability to connect directly with hiring managers at your ideal company, LinkedIn is the perfect tool.

 So how can you use LinkedIn to build your career?

-On LinkedIn, people are looking for other professionals so that they will search for a job title such as “Software Development Manager” or “Head of Engineering.”
+On LinkedIn, people are looking for other professionals.
+They will search for a job title such as “Software Development Manager” or “Head of Engineering.”

-To ensure you do not end up ranking lower in the search results, include your job title in your headline and throughout your profile don’t cram it in, so it does not read well.
+To ensure you do not end up ranking lower in the search results, include your job title in your headline and throughout your profile.
+However, don’t cram it in, so it doesn’t read well.

-What else can you do to appear in the search results on LinkedIn if you are serious about building your network?
+What else can you do to appear in the search results on LinkedIn?

 - Make as many genuine connections as possible.
-If you have a mutual connection with a potential hiring manager who is searching, then your results will feature higher up in the results.
-Ensure that you engage with the people you have already have in your network by liking, commenting and sharing their content to stay in their timeline.
+If you have a mutual connection with a potential hiring manager, your results will feature higher up.
+Ensure that you engage with the people you already have in your network, like commenting and sharing their content to stay on their timeline.

 - Share relevant industry news along with your opinions.

 - Regularly edit your profile.
-By doing this, it ensures LinkedIn’s algorithm knows that you are an active member.
+Doing this ensures LinkedIn’s algorithm knows that you are an active member.

 It’s not enough to state your job title.
-Ensure that you talk about both your technical ability, sharing recent projects and successes along with your soft skills, whether that be people management or business partnering.
+Ensure that you talk about your technical ability, sharing recent projects and successes, and your soft skills, whether people management or business partnering.

-Share on your profile the business benefits of what you do, whether that be writing a new application that improves customer experience or cloud migration which has offered a better experience for business users.
+Share on your profile the business benefits of what you do, whether writing a new application that improves customer experience or cloud migration that has offered a better experience for business users.